KENNETH CLIVE JACOB

 Born 4th March 1912 - Died 14th December 2008

 Baptized Kenneth Clive, my father has always been known as Clive.
-He is the second son of Colonel Harold Fenton Jacob by his second wife Ellen, born 4th March 1912.
+He was the second son of Colonel Harold Fenton Jacob by his second wife Ellen, born 4th March 1912.
 In his youth he travelled extensively, including visits to his paternal relations in Canada and his maternal ones in Denmark.
 He decided to enlist in the army, which he did - as a private.
 His brother Alaric, a journalist, made mileage out of this by writing a brief article which was published.
 His mother was none too amused by this, and two years later bought Clive out of the Army.
 He joined the Territorial Army and when war was declared was called up for regular service.
 During the war and post war years he served as an officer in the Cameron Highlanders.
 Regrettably he spent virtually the whole war as a POW, the greater part of the Highland Division being captured after the evacuation from Dunkirk - Clive at St Valery.

 Clive has two sons Kenneth Walther and Robin Helmut Maria.

 Clive and Eleanore divorced in the 1960s.
-Clive spent some time looking after his mother Ellen during the last years of her life in Warmington, Northamptonshire.
+He had been of private means for the first decade or two after the war, but spent much time looking after his mother Ellen during the last years of her life in Warmington, Northamptonshire.Sergeant Scott, his girlfriend Gisela, and two others unknown.
+Clive took the photograph.